 Sir John Douglas Cockcroft CBE

-The degree of Doctor of Science (honoris causa) was conferred upon Sir John Douglas Cockcroft at the ceremony of conferring of honorary degrees held on 29 August 1952 as part of the University of Sydney's Centenary celebrations.
+The honorary degree of Doctor of Science was conferred upon Sir John Douglas Cockcroft by the Chancellor Sir Charles Bickerton Blackburn KCMG OBE at the ceremony of conferring of honorary degrees held on 29 August 1952 as part of the University of Sydney's Centenary celebrations.